Skip to content

 Related: Schedule Members

 Add an integration to store credentials for your AI agent.
-You’ll need an API key from your agent provider — get one from Devin API settings or Cursor dashboard.
+For this quickstart, use Cursor and get an API key from the Cursor dashboard.

 const integration = await client.integration.create({